-In 1988 at only 21 he became team captain remaining so until his retirement 14 years later.
+In 1988, at only 21, he became team captain.
+He remained so until his retirement 14 years later.
 He achieved the accolade of the captain of a team winning both the League Cup and FA Cup double.
-In total he played a staggering 668 matches for Arsenal plus 66 times for England and without question was the most effective captain in the club's history.
+In total, he played a staggering 668 matches for Arsenal plus 66 times for England.
+He was without question the most effective captain in the club's history.

 The statue of Tony Adams sculpted by MDM ltd stands outside the Emirates Stadium and was unveiled by the Arsenal Chairman Peter Hill-Wood in 2011.

 There is something that you put into the figure that gives it a life that is other than your own and I think that is an extraordinary thing to be able to do.
 It’s like a little bit of magic.
-The process is fascinating and I think that’s what keeps me constantly working – you are constantly trying to magic something outside yourself.— James Butler
+The process is fascinating and I think that’s what keeps me constantly working—you are constantly trying to magic something outside yourself.

-Born in London Johnny Haynes (1934 – 2005) signed up with Fulham in 1950 at only 17 years old and two years later joined the main team.
-Debuting for the senior team in 1954 he played for Fulham for 18 years up to 1970 his entire England football career.
-He holds the club record of playing 657 games scoring 157 goals.
+Born in London, Johnny Haynes (1934–2005) signed up with Fulham in 1950 at only 17 years old.
+He joined the main team two years later.
+Debuting for the senior team in 1954, he played for Fulham for 18 years, up until 1970.
+This was where he spent his entire England football career.
+He holds the club record of playing 657 games and scoring 157 goals.

 The Brazilian player Pele described him as the best passer he had ever seen.
 He became an early star of televised football matches on the BBC network.
-Playing inside forward he was noted both for his skill on the ball and his team leadership qualities, hence captained the England team on 22 occasions.
-In 1961 he was the first English player to be paid a £100 pounds a week (how things have changed)
+Playing inside forward, he was noted both for his skill on the ball and his team leadership qualities.
+Therefore, he captained the England team on 22 occasions.
+In 1961, he was the first English player to be paid £100 pounds a week (how things have changed).

-The statue was sculpted by Jame Butler and unveiled in 1996 by Billy Wright's widow Joy Beverley-Wright who is famed as a member of singing group the Beverley Sisters.
+The statue was sculpted by James Butler and unveiled in 1996 by Billy Wright's widow Joy Beverley-Wright, who is famed as a member of the singing group the Beverley Sisters.

 Sir Stanley Matthews, C.B.E.
-(1915 – 2000) was one of England’s greatest players.
-He played in top flight football until nearly 50 years old and competitive games until age 70, his final game playing for the England veterans against the Brazilian veterans.
+(1915–2000) was one of England’s greatest players.
+He played in top-flight football until nearly 50 years old and played in competitive games until age 70.
+In his final game, he played for the England veterans against the Brazilian veterans.

-He started work at age 15 at Stoke City and at 17 he signed up for Stoke City football club the Potters where he played until 1947 before moving onto Blackpool Rovers and then returning to Stoke city in 1961.
-At age 38 he played in the 1953 FA cup final where he was hailed as the inspiration that brought Blackpool back from a possible 3-1 defeat to a 4-3 victory.
+He started work at age 15 at Stoke City, and at 17 he signed up for Stoke City football club the Potters.
+He played there until 1947 before moving onto Blackpool Rovers and then returning to Stoke City in 1961.
+At age 38, he played in the 1953 FA cup final where he was hailed as the inspiration that brought Blackpool back from a possible 3-1 defeat to a 4-3 victory.

 My captain, my leader, my right-hand man.
 He was the spirit and the heartbeat of the team.
 A cool, calculating footballer I could trust with my life.
 He was the supreme professional, the best I ever worked with.
 Without him England would never have won the World Cup.

-Bobby Moore, OBE (1941 – 1993) played for West Ham United.
-He was the team captain and was also the captain of the England team who won the 1966 World Cup.
+Bobby Moore, OBE (1941–1993) played for West Ham United.
+He was the team captain and was also the captain of the England team that won the 1966 World Cup.

 He joined Middlesbrough football club in 1936 and earned 26 caps playing for England.
 Retiring in 1954, he did return for a short time to play for Hull, Poole, and Cambridge.